hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 'On-the-fly' queries allow you to upload a table stored in VOTable_ format and perform a query on it in one single command.
-The uploaded tables will be deleted after the query is complete.
+The uploaded tables are deleted after the query is complete.
 Alternatively, as a registered user it is possible to upload a table and store it in the user space (see Sect.
 2 below).
 This feature is present both in the synchronous and asynchronous requests.

 In the example below, the "my_table.xml" file is uploaded to the Archive and used to perform a JOIN operation with the mer_catalogue.
 Note the use of the
-"tap_upload" in the ADQL query.
+"tap_upload" in the ADQL_ query.

   >>> upload_resource = 'my_table.xml'
   >>> query           = "SELECT mer.object_id, flux_vis_sersic, fwhm FROM tap_upload.table_test JOIN mer_catalogue AS mer USING (object_id)"